carlgira/CarND-Advanced-Lane-Lines/README.md

 For a perspective transform is important to have two sets of points.
 The idea is to create a relation between thoose two sets of points to create a transformation from the "real image" to a "birde-eye view".

-This was achived seleting a trapezoid shape in the "real view" (source points) and defining a rectangle with kind of the same sizes (destination poinst).
+This was achived seleting a trapezoid shape in the "real view" (source points) and defining a rectangle with kind of the same sizes (destination points).

 ```python
 src = [ [341, 650], [1078, 650], [832, 520], [511, 520]]
 dst = [ [400, 650], [900, 650], [900, 500], [400, 500]]
 ```
 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![image6]